Code-Institute-Submissions/ucd-band/README.md

     git status

 in the terminal window.
-If there

-To update any changes from the deployed site, use the command
+If the branch is ahead of origin/master, use the command

     git push